-- Track the average odds for the most talked-about horses competing at the 2019 Preakness Stakes
+- Track the current Preakness Stakes odds for the most talked-about horses competing at the 148th edition on May 20, 2023

 - View which trainers and jockeys have had the most success at Pimlico Race Course

-The 144th running of the Preakness Stakes is scheduled to take place at historic Pimlico Race Course in Baltimore on Saturday, May 18th.
-We’ve been tracking the odds for every fleet-footed thoroughbred since they became available.
-The main graph on this page has been generated by calculating the average from our most-trusted sportsbooks.
+The 148th running of the Preakness Stakes is scheduled to take place at the historic Pimlico Race Course in Baltimore on Saturday, May 20, 2023.
+We’ve been tracking the Preakness Stakes odds for every fleet-footed thoroughbred since they became available.
+The main graph on this page has been generated by calculating the average from our most trusted racebooks.

 Preakness Stakes Top Contenders

 Preakness Stakes Bets You Can Make